dylan-lang/opendylan/documentation/getting-started/source/console.rst

 .. index:: console environment, dylan-compiler

-In Open Dylan, you can develop Dylan applications using the IDE or command-line tools.
+In Open Dylan, you can develop Dylan applications using the IDE (on Windows) or command-line tools.
 The compiler executable is called ``dylan-compiler``.
 There is a helper application called ``make-dylan-app``, which can be used to generate some boilerplate for a new project, and finally there's ``dswank`` which is a back-end for